 High Performing Teams

-In a modern development organization, teams are the foundation.
-People no longer collaborate in temporary project teams, but are part of a permanent and stable team that picks up the work.
-Working effectively in a team is a huge challenge.
-Especially when teams have a multidisciplinary setup for the first time.
-To support each other when working together with multiple disciplines requires stepping out of your comfort zone.
+In a modern teams are the foundation of your development organization.
+People no longer collaborate only in temporarily for project teams, but are part of a permanent and stable team to which the work is brought.
+Working effective in a team is a huge challenge.
+Especially when teams are multidisciplinary for the first time.
+To support each other from different roles you have to step outside your comfort zone.

-A team that is not properly composed and supported can result in a lack of trust within the team.
-At that point, a team is no longer able to deliver results.
+When a team is not properly composed and supported, there can be a lack of trust in the team.
+At that point, a team is no longer able to deliver results properly.
 A team needs goals, discussion and collaboration to deliver results.
 That’s exactly why you need high performing teams: to deliver results.

 "Coming together is a beginning.